Task 3: Enable Azure Active Directory Domain Services

-Select the Azure AD tenant (directory) for which you would like to enable Azure AD Domain Services.
+Select the Azure Active Directory (Azure AD) tenant (directory) for which you want to enable Azure AD DS.

-When you enable Azure AD Domain Services for your tenant, Azure AD generates and stores the Kerberos and NTLM credential hashes that are required for authenticating users.
+When you enable Azure Active Directory Domain Services for your tenant, Azure AD generates and stores the Kerberos and NTLM credential hashes that are required for authenticating users.

 Specify the DNS domain name of domain services.